l-papadopol/PyMCA/README.md

-# PicoScope 2204A — Oscilloscope + MCA GUI
+# PyMCA: PicoScope 2204A — Oscilloscope + MCA GUI

 Python/PyQt application that turns a **PicoScope 2204A** (PS2000 series)
 into a small oscilloscope *and* a 256-channel multichannel analyser (MCA).